 A Nurse Aide Training Program (NATP) must be approved and issued a permit by LARA.
 To become a NATP, an applicant must:

 - Comply with State of Michigan Nurse Aide Training Curriculum Model (PDF).

-- Pay an initial permit fee $300 or $100 if the NATP is a secondary education institution (high school or ISD) or a nursing home.
+- Pay an initial permit fee $300 or $100 if the NATP is a secondary education institution (a program that provides education only to students enrolled in 7th through 12th grade) or a nursing home.

 LARA is not allowed to issue refunds once an application is submitted.